Xbox One system settings

 This page describes the system settings on your Xbox One console.
 These settings enable you to learn about and control some of your console’s core behavior.

 To access the system settings, press the Xbox button on your controller to open the guide, and then select System > Settings > System.

-Here you can find information you’ll need to register and troubleshoot your console, including the serial number, console ID, OS version, Xbox Live device ID, copyright information and more.
+Here you can find information you’ll need to register and troubleshoot your console, including the serial number, console ID, OS version, Xbox Live device ID, and more.

-This button allows you to set the device name, which will identify your console when there are multiple Xbox One consoles on the same network.
+Here you can set the device name, which identifies your console when there are multiple Xbox One consoles on the same network.

-This option erases all accounts, apps, games, saved games (that haven’t been synched to the cloud) and settings and then restarts the console.
+Reset and remove everything: This option erases all accounts, apps, games, saved games (that haven’t been synced to the cloud), and settings, and then restarts the console.

 Important This option should be used rarely and should not be considered a troubleshooting step.

 Check this box to send Microsoft data to fix and improve Xbox One based on your usage and errors you encounter.